solectrus/hosting/guide/external-server/README-https.md

    ... more original configuration here ...
 ```

 You should now be able to restart your containers using `docker compose up -d`.
 After all containers have been restarted, traefik will automatically fetch (and later renew) a TLS certificate for your subdomain, this process will take a few minutes at most.
-After waiting a little, you should be able to access `https://solectrus.mydomain.de` without getting any security warnings in your browser. `https://solectrus.mydomain.de:8086` should should the InfluxDB admin login page.
+After waiting a little, you should be able to access `https://solectrus.mydomain.de` without getting any security warnings in your browser. `https://solectrus.mydomain.de:8086` should the InfluxDB admin login page.

 Note that whenever you restart traefik or the solectrus-app container, it takes a short while for traefik to be fully available again.
 Getting "404 page not found" responses immediately after restarting is normal and no cause for concern.